Create the Featured Content Carousel

 - Header Menu — Main menu found in the header of your site.

-- Footer Category Menu — Category browser menu found on the homepage, outlined in the Footer Category Menu section.
+- Footer Category Menu — Category browser menu found on the front page, outlined in the Footer Category Menu section.

 - Footer Bottom Menu — Menu found at the very bottom of your site, on the left side of the footer.